Who we are

 Research Interests

 We collect here some of the main research lines of the group with some recent literature.
-Other topics that we have been recently discussing, with links to other productions of the group, can be found in the page dedicated to our group meetings.
+Other topics that we have been recently discussing can be found in the series of Working Group Meetings whose titles are listed within the Lab Seminars.

 This page has to be considered as work in progress, if you want to know more let us know!